Master of Ageing

 The Master of Ageing is a unique fully online course about local and global challenges, and new directions and solutions in the field of ageing.
 Societal change coupled with relentless technological development demands flexible, responsive and integrative approaches to managing ageing populations and workforces.
 Given the complexity of this field and its relevance to all populations, the Master of Ageing course is interdisciplinary, intergenerational and international.
 Subjects are taught by academics and leading industry experts from Australia and around the world, in public health, medicine, social work, architecture and design, engineering, business and economics, government, and the arts.

-If you are a looking to develop a greater understanding of the complex implications of ageing populations and workforces and access the career opportunities in this rapidly expanding sector, this course is for you.
+If you are a looking to develop a greater understanding of the complex implications of ageing populations and workforces, this course is for you.

 We’ve designed this course to produce leaders in the field of ageing who will be able to develop new approaches and policies that help shift the focus to a more positive and holistic view of ageing.
 This course will provide opportunities to gain practical skills and undertake high-order analysis, using interdisciplinary strategies and cross-cultural comparisons.